Understanding Encoders

 Sparse Encoders

 Sparse encoders generate embeddings where most dimensions are zero, with only a few dimensions having non-zero values.
-These encoders typically:
+These encoders typically:- Focus on specific words or tokens in the text

 - Excel at keyword matching and term frequency